nzupp/SLiM-Gym/README.md

 # SLiM-Gym

 ## General overview
-SLiM-Gym is an early-stage Gymnasium wrapper for the SLiM 4 simulator, designed to enable reinforcement learning in population genetics.
+SLiM-Gym is an early-stage Gymnasium wrapper for the SLiM 4 simulator, designed to enable reinforcement learning as a tool for population genetics.
 It provides a framework for seamless communication with SLiM 4's evolutionary models while integrating with Gymnasium’s intuitive action, observation, and reward systems.

 ## Requirements
 - Python 3.8+
 - SLiM 4.0 or newer
 - For visualization features: matplotlib, seaborn (optional)
-- Stable-Baselines3 for reinforcement learning examples
+- Stable-Baselines3 for reinforcement learning example

 ## Quick start guide
 1. Install via pip: `pip install slim_gym`
-2. Install SLiM 4 from the [Messer Lab](https://messerlab.org/slim/) and ensure it's in your system PATH or working directory
+2. Install SLiM 4 from the [Messer Lab Github](https://github.com/MesserLab/SLiM/releases?q=4.3&expanded=true) and ensure it's in your system PATH or working directory
 3. Run the example to train a PPO agent on a bottleneck simulation example:

 ```python